Subscribe to the blog and get the inside scoop!

 Any supplements, vitamins, cosmetics, infant formula, or skincare products will likely be the first regulated, followed later by healthy foods.

 Foreign companies will continue to be able to sell directly via their own online shops – but without a license to market in China, the question is whether anyone will ever find you.

 Instead, if you want to engage in CBEC, you’ll need a Chinese address, be a registered business and ICP (Internet Content Provider), and have the legal ability to market yourself to the Chinese market.

 This isn’t actually the first time that the government has tried to regulate cross border e-commerce in China.

 Back in 2016, the CBEC positive lists – or, more formally, The Positive List on Cross-Border E-Commerce of Imported Commodities at Retail – were released by 11 Chinese government departments, including Ministry of Finance, General Administration of Customs, AQSIQ, and CFDA.

 They essentially outlined everything that could – and couldn’t – be imported via cross border e-commerce channels.

-Suddenly, nearly all dairy products and health foods were excluded – two of New Zealand’s favourite things to export to China!
+Suddenly, nearly all dairy products and health foods were excluded – two of New Zealand’s favorite things to export to China!